Fellow of The Higher Education Academy (FHEA)-UK

 Lecturer in Arabic and Interpreting & Translation Studies - Salford University-UK (2012-2017)

 Visiting Lecturer in Interpreting & Translation Studies at City University -University of London- UK (2016-2017)

 Lecturer in Interpreting- Manchester University- UK (2016-2017)

-My research interest is ‘effective teaching methods in teaching Arabic as a foreign language’.
+My other research interest is ‘effective teaching methods in teaching Arabic as a foreign language’.
 My main focus is the use of reflective writing as a dynamic process which gives students a framework to improve their performance in a structured way through self-evaluation.

-Published work: I contributed to the follwoing publication which is based on practical interpreting exercises, with a theoretical & pedagogical introduction.
+Published work: I contributed to the following publication which is based on practical interpreting exercises, with a theoretical & pedagogical introduction.
 Interpreta 3: Prácticas de interpretación.Edited by Gracia Torres and MJ Fernandez Colección Manuales.
 Servicio de Publicaciones y Divulgación Científica de la Universidad de Málaga, Spain - 2019